 Dale Hileman Legacy Fund

-This year, the Dale Hileman Legacy Fund plans to award up to $2,000 in grants through its first competitive grantround.
+This year, the Dale Hileman Legacy Fund plans to award up to $2,000 in grants.
 Grant requests should not exceed $1,000.

 The Dale Hileman Legacy Fund promotes economic development and growth, a cause that was close to Mr. Hileman’s heart.